zran-nz/help/main/FAQ.md

 Check out the video here https://drive.google.com/file/d/1XJwmArxjKUPKefH3f8-UM4tZgX3aDWAi/view?usp=share_link

-## How to co-teach?
+## How to co-design & co-teach?
 If you would like to have some one help you edit the content, you can invite a collaborator by clicking the icon on the right top corner.
 Type in his or her email address here, you have option to leave a message or not.
 If the person is already a Classcipe user, they will receive a message inviting them to collaborate with you, click the message, they will be able to open the same content as you and start co-editing with you.
 Of course, you can give the collaborator editing or viewing permission, or simply remove them.
 If you would like to invite someone to co-teach a workshop with you, in the session interface, click the roster button on the top right corner, then select the teacher list, here you will see the "invite co-teacher" option, click to copy the link, then whoever receives this link can simply paste it at their address bar and open the same session as you, now, they are the co-teachers of your workshop who enjoy all the functions same as you.
-Check the video here https://drive.google.com/file/d/1iShfmZwCM4q_PV8Ixu9XsTUVqF7mxhpz/view?usp=share_link
+Check the video here https://drive.google.com/file/d/1x65U-KGWiLHXnaEYjRhlANaH5tdTlebc/view?usp=share_link
 ## How to share links from your workshop？
 If you already start the session or you would like to give someone a free entry. you can find the session link inside your session. copy the link and share with others, they will join the session by clicking the link.